 (2) conclusions of law on the issues raised by the pleadings of the parties; and

 (3) a recommendation of discipline.

-(b) The Special Master shall file his or her original report and recommendation with the Clerk of the State Disciplinary Board and shall serve a copy on the Respondent and counsel for the State Bar pursuant to Rule 4-203.1.
+(b) The Special Master shall file his or her original report and recommendation with the Clerk of the State Disciplinary Board and shall serve a copy on the respondent and counsel for the State Bar of Georgia pursuant to Rule 4-203.1.

-(c) Thirty days after the Special Master's report and recommendation is filed, the Clerk of the State Disciplinary Board shall file the original record in the case directly with the Supreme Court unless either party requests review by the Review Panel as provided in paragraph (d) of this Rule.
-In the event neither party requests review by the Review Panel and the matter goes directly to the Supreme Court, both parties shall be deemed to have waived any right they may have under the Rules to file exceptions with or make request for oral argument to the Supreme Court.
-Any review undertaken by the Supreme Court shall be solely on the original record.
+(c) Thirty days after the Special Master's report and recommendation is filed, the Clerk of the State Disciplinary Board shall file the original record in the case directly with the Supreme Court of Georgia unless either party requests review by the Review Panel as provided in paragraph (d) of this Rule.
+In the event neither party requests review by the Review Panel and the matter goes directly to the Supreme Court of Georgia, both parties shall be deemed to have waived any right they may have under the Rules to file exceptions with or make request for oral argument to the Supreme Court of Georgia.
+Any review undertaken by the Supreme Court of Georgia shall be solely on the original record.

 (d) Upon receipt of the Special Master’s report and recommendation, either party may request review by the Review Panel as provided in Rule 4-218.
 Such party shall file the request and exceptions with the Clerk of the State Disciplinary Board in accordance with Rule 4-221 (f) and serve them on the opposing party within 30 days after the Special Master's report is filed with the Clerk of the State Disciplinary Board.
 Upon receipt of a timely written request and exceptions, the Clerk of the State Disciplinary Board shall prepare and file the record and report with the Review Panel.
 The responding party shall have 30 days after service of the exceptions within which to respond.